Sayil8/discussion_project/Readme.md

 ###Project Objective
 This project consists of various microservices which work together to build a complex web app.
 This is better know as microservices architecture.
-You can find all the information regarding Microservices architecture in this book:
+You can find all the information regarding Microservices architecture in this book: *PHP Microservices by Carlos Perez Sanchez and Pablo Solar*

 The application is divided into services which allows the application to grow horizontally more easily.